 Furthermore, Evanoff's transactional approach takes into account the individual human choices, the individual and common responsibility and the particularity of space and time.
 However, moral values evolve from the balances of efficiency of interactions and efficiency can only be calibrated by humans within the scope of cultural and economical standards.
 What about natural interactions that are not efficient such as the sexual life of species like giant pandas, what about the social behavior of some societies, sanctioned as good within the particular society, but catastrophic for the environment such as the slaughter of the wild bison, the hunt for rhinoceros' horns, the introduction of cattle on Greenland by the first Norwegian immigrants.
-Moreover, this transactional approach leads to complete moral relativism because why sanction some action as good on a particular place and time while it is rejected in another place and another time.
-What is the ultimate criterion: the efficiency for a few in this place and time?
+Moreover, this transactional approach leads to complete moral relativism because why sanction some action as good on a particular place and time while it is rejected in another place and time?
 In that case this bioregional approach produces the same moral inequality as the perfidy dominant development approach.
 Moreover, thinking according such a criterion is as much totalizing as Callicott's ultimate moral appreciation of land's integrity.